engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 ## Merging constraints

-It makes sense to subjugate requested integrations to a certain amount of scrutiny.
+We subjugate requested integrations to a certain amount of scrutiny.
 This scrutiny comes in the form of automated reviews and manual reviews to ensure high quality code integrations.

-Provide context why a particular constrain exists to make it feel less arbitrary.
+For every step we provide context why that particular constrain exists to make it feel less arbitrary.
 People are less likely to push back against rules when there is a clear reason behind them.
+A branch that passes tests is also referred to as being "green".

 ### Automated Reviews

-Identify opportunities for automation in the pull request process, such as code linting, testing, and code coverage analysis.

-Opposed to tests that analyze code execution, static analysis reviews the syntax of the typed code.
+Ensure that the automation process is effective and meets the needs of the project and the project's stakeholders.
+This includes communicating regularly, sharing feedback, and working together to resolve issues.

-**Static Analysis** verifies good practices of the implementation.
+[Static Analysis]() verifies good practices of the implementation.
 It scores HOW the engineer structured their implementation.
 Use automated code quality checks, such as code linting and style checks, to ensure that the code meets the required standards.
-We talk about the intricacies of static analysis in the [static analysis chapter]().

-**Lightweight Tests** verify the acceptance criteria of the implementation and check that the engineer has not unintentially introduced new bugs or regressions.
-We talk about the intricacies of testing strategies in the [testing chapter]().
+[Small Scoped Tests](./testing/small-scoped-tests.md) verify the acceptance criteria of the implementation and check that the engineer has not unintentially introduced new bugs or regressions.

-A branch that passes tests is also referred to as being "green".

-Ensure that the automation process is effective and meets the needs of the project and the project's stakeholders.
-This includes communicating regularly, sharing feedback, and working together to resolve issues.
 As with everything in this bool, continuously improve the automation process by identifying areas for improvement and implementing changes to optimize the process.
 Implementation practices evolve and your system should evolve with them.

 ### Manual Reviews